76836/404/README.md

 # 404
-make a website that doesn't exist:
+Make a website that doesn't exist:

-Go to this website / anything you want and it will open that text as a website.
+Go to "https://76836.github.io/404?q=" plus your own HTML.
+Basically a knockoff of "data:text/html,".